jonesd/docker-presentation/slides.md

 + Rather than relying directly on the `db` domain name from the --link the full URL can be passed into the container as an environment variable
 ---

-## Example Functioning
+## Example

-+ We now have the rest container accessible
-+ The rest container using the db container
++ The application is now functional with the rest container using data from the db container

 ![Complete Application](images/overall.jpg)